vivreanantes/cartovrac/docs/how_to_use_for_other_area.md

+---
+title: Documentation - How to use CartoVrac for your own country
+---

 ## How to use CartoVrac for your own country

 CartoVrac is an HTML project that presents data extracted from [OpenStreetMap](https://openstreetmap.org){:target="_blank"} and completed with some specific data stored as JSON files.